Furqat-Abduvosiqov/BankingCrm_With_DDD/docs/Readme.md

 It demonstrates how to structure a complex system using **Domain-Driven Design** and **Clean Architecture** principles.
 It is **not production-ready** and should be carefully adapted, reviewed, and tested before being used in any real banking or financial environment.

+---
+## License
+This project is licensed under the MIT License.
+See [MIT License](https://opensource.org/licenses/MIT) for details.